jimholmes/Abstracts/Abstracts.md

 This isn't a WebDriver 101 session; we won't be covering basics like waits, find logic, or basic page objects.
 Instead, we'll dive in to solving problems using software craftsmanship principles, custom-designed APIs, and approaches like Selenium Grid to help you scale out your test suites via parallel execution.
 You'll leave the session with practical tips to apply to your own testing.

+**Key Takeaways**

+* Avoid overlap of unit, integration, and functional tests
+* Test code **is** production code.
+Treat it as such.
+* Build custom APIs wrapping system APIs to facilitate testing
+* Parallelization is a last step for speed, not the first

 ## <a name='growing_testing'></a> Growing a Testing^H^H^H^H^H^H^HWhole Team Organization The Hard Way

 Organizational change doesn't come easy.
 We humans are tetchy beings who often aren't comfortable getting out of the comfy ruts we let ourselves get in.